MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

     Katana OpScripts for flexible instancing setup.

 **I let you check the README.md** that is listing all the instructions necessary to use this tool.
-There is a pretty extensive documentation that should cover everything you need to know.
+There is pretty extensive documentation that should cover everything you need to know.